Chen-Jack/127-Labs/Lab2/Lab2.md

 ```

 ## Finished reading this entire document?
-Go through this lab one more time.
+Click on the link and read through lab one more time.
 You should be able to have no trouble understanding everything.
 https://stjohn.github.io/teaching/csci127/f18/lab2.html

 If you understand everything in the Professor's Lab, you are ready to move on.